dyladan/dyladan.github.io/_posts/2023-05-03-histograms-vs-summaries.md

 Given these disadvantages, summaries do have some advantages.
 First, they trade off a small performance penalty on the client for a significant reduction in transmission, storage, and server processing cost.
-In our histogram example above, it is represented as 12 separate timeseries: 1 counter for each bucket + 1 bucket for out of range values + a total sum of all values.
+In our histogram example above, the distribution is represented as 12 separate timeseries: 1 counter for each bucket + 1 bucket for out of range values + a total sum of all values.
 That is for a single, relatively modest, histogram with no attributes to multiply cardinality.
 By comparison, the summary is only a single timeseries for the precomputed `p99` value.
 Second, they have very low and configurable relative error rates.